iriusrisk/startleft/wiki/startleft-processors/iac/tf/Terraform-Mapping.md

 ---

 In addition to using $source and other special $actions, you can also just hardcode values which will be taken and mapped as is.
-For example, you may want to specify a default trustzone which wouldn't be found anywhere in the source files.
+For example, you may want to specify a default TrustZone which wouldn't be found anywhere in the source files.
 You can do this easily just by adding it to a mapping file:

 ```
 trustzones:
   - id:   default-zone
     name: Default
 ```
-For mapping trustzones to IriusRisk trustzones, `id` field must take internal IriusRisk values depending on the type of trustzone.
-These values are defined in the internal CloudFormation mapping file.
+For mapping TrustZones to IriusRisk TrustZones, `id` field must take internal IriusRisk values depending on the type of TrustZone.
+These values are defined in the internal mapping file.

 ## Lookup table